 Notwithstanding any limitations on its liability to Subscribers and Relying Parties, IdenTrust understands and acknowledges that the Application Software Suppliers who have a "Root Certificate" distribution agreement in place with the IdenTrust do not assume any obligation or potential liability of IdenTrust under the Baseline Requirements or that otherwise might exist because of the Issuance or maintenance of IGC Certificates or reliance thereon by Relying Parties or others.
-IdenTrust will defend, indemnify, and hold harmless each Application Software Supplier for any and all claims, damages, and losses suffered by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust, regardless of the cause of action or legal theory involved.
-This does not apply, however, to any claim, damages, or loss suffered by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust where such claim, damage, or loss was directly caused by such Application Software Supplier's software displaying as not trustworthy an IGC Certificate that is still valid, or displaying as trustworthy: (1) an IGC Certificate that has expired, or (2) an IGC Certificate that has been Revoked (but only in cases where the Revocation status is currently available from IdenTrust online, and the application software either failed to check such status or ignored an indication of Revoked status).
+IdenTrust will defend, indemnify, and hold harmless each Application Software Supplier for any and all claims, damages, and Iosses suffered by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust, regardless of the cause of action or legal theory involved.
+This does not apply, however, to any claim, damages, or loss suffered by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust where such claim, damage, or loss was directly caused by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust where such claim, damage, or loss was directly caused by such Application Software Supplier related to an IGC Certificate Issued by IdenTrust where such claim, damage, or loss was directly caused by such Application Software Supplier's software displaying as not trustworthy an IGC Certificate that is still valid, or displaying as trustworthy: (1) an IGC Certificate that has expired, or (2) an IGC

+Certificate that has been Revoked (but only in cases where the Revocation status is currently available from IdenTrust online, and the application software either failed to check such status or ignored an indication of Revoked status).